Hearts (card game): Preliminaries

+Passing

+A common variant is that players will select three cards from their hand and pass them to another player in a predetermined cycle that changes each hand, receiving three replacement cards from another player.
+This allows players to attempt to improve their hand, such as by discarding high-ranking cards likely to win a penalty trick, and also provides some information-sharing since the player passing knows three of the cards the player they passed to now holds.

 Playing

 Eldest hand leads to the first trick.
 Players must follow suit if able; otherwise, they may play any card.
 The trick is won by the highest card of the suit led, and the winning player captures the cards played in the trick.
 The winner also leads the following trick.